mlevatich/Abelon/notes/story/narrative.md

 TODO: ROUGH DRAFT

 - more truth-learning, this time in the underground library and dorms. (talk)
 - more trouble.
 Proactive battle.
 Zombie monks animated by ignea? (battle).
-Shanti and Kath not in this one for some reason.
 - revelations in the library, lots of books to read, something about the giant monster? (talk)
 - Make camp in a dorm.
 Realize it's the turn of the new year.
 Kath brought party favors! (roam).
 - At night, Abelon ponders killing the party.
 Decides against it.
 Needs to know more.
 Frustrated.
 On the verge of gaining control.
 Addresses the demon directly, ponders it (talk).